Blooket Hacks Guide for Students and Teachers

 Learning objective

-Students will demonstrate ability to apply rule X to solve example problems with eighty percent accuracy
+Students will demonstrate the ability to apply rule X to solve example problems with eighty percent accuracy.

 Lesson flow

-- Warm up five minute direct instruction to introduce the rule
+- Warm up for five minute direct instruction to introduce the rule

-- Blooket live session five to ten minutes using a focused question set
+- Blooket live session for five to ten minutes using a focused question set

-- Group reflection ten minutes where students explain incorrect answers
+- Group reflection for ten minutes, where students explain incorrect answers

 Follow up